 Stains mark our adventures, misadventures and everything in between.
 A cloth napkin splashed with celebratory red wine.
 Grass-stained knees from a summer picnic.
 A turmeric smudge from a culinary experiment.
 Each carries a memory.
 While those memories may be precious and lasting, the stains don’t have to stick around.

-Before reaching for toxic chemical-laden laundry products that promise to remove stains from fabrics and brighten white garments, try an eco-friendly DIY method with inexpensive ingredients you may already have in your pantry and are often just as effective!
+For the stains you want to go, try an eco-friendly DIY method with inexpensive ingredients you may already have in your pantry and are often just as effective!

 Impact of commercial stain removers on human health and the environment